 A Summary of Material Modifications (SMM) is required when there has been a material change in the plan or when information provided in the SPD has changed.
 This summary must also be written in a manner to be understood by the average participant.

 The plan administrator must provide a copy to each participant and beneficiary (who is receiving benefits) not later then 210 days after the end of the plan year in which the amendment was adopted.

 Pinnacle Plan Design is a third-party administrator (TPA) for employer-sponsored qualified retirement plans.
 We specialize in retirement plan design, administration and actuarial consulting.
-Pinnacle has a local presence in Tucson and Phoenix, Arizona (AZ), Houston, Texas (TX), and Denver, Colorado (CO), and we proudly serve clients nationwide.
+Pinnacle has a local presence in Tucson and Phoenix, Arizona (AZ), Houston, Texas (TX), Denver, Colorado (CO), and New York (NY), and we proudly serve clients nationwide.